 Whatever way you decide to hit the streets this season, the important part is taking that first step.
 Dusting off the gear, lacing up the shoes, getting the team back together and having some fun.
 With divisions for literally everyone you can think of Play On! is the best place to make kids feel like NHL stars, and adults feel like kids again.

 Now get to work on that equipment.

-Jake Clarke (@PlayOnJake) is a former Equipment Manager.
-After spending 12 years working at various levels across junior and professional hockey, he is now entering his 6th season with Hockey Night in Canada's Play On!
-Make sure you find him at your event this summer to have a chance to get your pads mentioned in his equipment blog at some point in the near future.
+Jake Clarke (@PlayOnJake) is a former Equipment Manager with 12 years of experience at various levels across junior and professional hockey.
+Find him at your event this summer for a chance to get your pads mentioned in his future equipment blogs.